Developer

 }

-Step 3: Create the resolver for the event consumer
+Step 3: Create the handler for the event consumer

-Last, create the resolver that calls the storage API for the event consumer queue-consumer.
-This resolver configures how the batch calls queued (in storage-async-queue) are processed:
+Last, create the handler function that calls the storage API for the event consumer queue-consumer.
+This function configures how the batch calls queued (in storage-async-queue) are processed:

 1